ABC13 to host town hall focused on impact of 2020 election in Texas

-Eyewitness News reporter Miya Shay and anchor Tom Abrahams are gathering a panel of experts who will take a deeper dive on the election results.
+Eyewitness News reporter Miya Shay and anchor Tom Abrahams are gathering a panel of experts who will take a deeper dive on the election results, including:

 The panel will analyze the results of both statewide and county races, and will be answering your questions about Tuesday's election.